danielchen0/danielchen0.github.io/_posts/2025-07-13-Understanding-Transformers-II-The-Encoder.markdown

 This completes the architecture.

-## Training BERT

-Besides the subtle architecture differences of encoders and decoders, we should also discuss how BERT is trained.

 ## References

 Devlin, J., Chang, M.-W., Lee, K., & Toutanova, K. (2019). *BERT: Pre‑training of deep bidirectional transformers for language understanding* (arXiv:1810.04805). arXiv. [https://doi.org/10.48550/arXiv.1810.04805](https://doi.org/10.48550/arXiv.1810.04805)